BMW iX: Charge times, battery range, price for highly-anticipated electric SUV

-The BMW iX xDrive50 is the first all-electric “sports activity vehicle” from BMW.
+The BMW iX is the brand's first all-electric “sports activity vehicle.”
 That’s the preferred euphemism for BMW SUVs, and this is likely just the first of many (many) electric SUVs to come.

-Silly names aside, BMW has been teasing this car for years and it’s finally here.
-With 516 horsepower and 200 kW DC fast charging, the iX will be able to get up and go, while a vast array of luxury features will keep you comfortable while you get there.
+With 610 maximum horsepower and an astonishing 811 lb-ft of max torque from the iX M60, the big ride will be able to get up and go, while a boatload of luxury features will keep you comfortable while you get there.

 Here’s everything you need to know about the BMX iX, from price and specs to range and charging time.